19th century wall lamp made of wrought and stamped iron

 Description

 19th-century wall sconce made of wrought and embossed iron, lacquered in ochre shades.
-Composed of a branch divided into two curved arms, decorated with botanical and leafy motifs, ending with flower-shaped and candle holder basks.
+Composed of a branch divided into two curved arms, decorated with botanical and leafy motifs, ending with flower-shaped and candlestick-like basks.

 It originates from the 19th century and is in good conservation condition, electrified.